MICHIGAN HISTORY: The Burning of the Historic Unadilla Store

 In 1918, a tornado ripped thru Unadilla, practically leveling all the downtown, except the Unadilla store and the building next door.
 Only one original downtown business structure still stands (but some great old homes are still around and preserved nicely).

-And then in January 2015, a fire broke out and burned the historic Unadilla Store to the ground (SEE PHOTOS).
+And then in January 2015, a fire broke out and burned the historic Unadilla Store to the ground (SEE BELOW FOR PHOTOS OF THE STORE BEFORE AND AFTER THE FIRE).
 The store - dating back to around 1873 - had been recognized as an historical site by the State of Michigan.
 It was well-loved by most everyone in the area and surrounding communities: Stockbridge, Gregory, Pinckney, Dexter, Chelsea and others.
 It was one of the few places you could buy good old-time candy, pop, snacks, ice cream cones, comic books and more...growing up, it was a kid's paradise.

 Now the structure that was next to it is the only original downtown building still standing, even though it, too, was damaged in the 2015 fire.